 Was asked today – is there anyway to remove Mysites en-mass in SharePoint 2010?

-Yes, because I’ve written a free tool available for download on CodePlex that works using the following parameters:
+Yes, because I’ve written a free tool available for download that works using the following parameters:

 -a Create file for ALL sites within the chosen collection